donavon/big-sur-icons/README.md

 > If the icon is the pre-Big Sur one with a background, make both a light and a dark.
 For continuity, please use only solid white and black backgrounds for the image except if there is a valid reason not to.

 Place the png(s) and the psd file in the folder.
 Optionally, create a `README` file with any needed explaination.
+After that, put the new icon's image (light mode) down at the image list below.
 Then create a pull request.

 > Please use the naming convention of all lower case with dashes `-` between words.